 - Important records (e.g. approval notes)

 Unless the local workstation/device has access to Critical data, backups of user workstations/devices are self managed by the device owner.
 Backups may be stored on an external hard drive or using a cloud service such as iCloud if and only if the data is both encrypted and password protected (passwords must meet LifeOmic requirements).
+NOTE: No local workstations or devices are permitted to have copies of Critical data

 Data Deletion Procedures